 Olive Oils Facts

-Extra virgin olive oil decreases in flavor and health benefits over time.
-Fresh crushed olive oil is like fresh squeezed fruit juice in that it contains the most flavor and nutrients.
-Old, poorly made and improperly stored extra virgin olive oil yields fewer if any health benefits and undesirable flavor.
+Extra virgin olive oil decreases in flavour and health benefits over time.
+Fresh crushed olive oil is like fresh squeezed fruit juice in that it contains the most flavour and nutrients.
+Old, poorly made and improperly stored extra virgin olive oil yields fewer if any health benefits and undesirable flavour.

 Becoming intimately familiar with a particular extra virgin olive oil's flavour characteristics and chemistry i.e. antioxidant content, oleic acid, FFA, and crush date will help you make an educated decision about which olive oil is right for you.